Sloane Stephens Wins 1st Grand Slam with US Open Final Victory over Madison Keys

 .@SloaneStephens is your 2017 #USOpen champion!
 She defeats Keys 6-3, 6-0. 🇺🇸🏆 https://t.co/EXuTr0TKmk2017-9-9 21:30:09

-It had been a similar story for each competitor leading up to Sunday's showdown at Arthur Ashe Stadium in New York.
+It had been a similar story for each competitor leading up to Saturday's showdown at Arthur Ashe Stadium in New York.
 Each player had overcome early-season injuries and had some rough performances even when healthy.

 After narrow victories in earlier rounds, they also both needed to beat fellow Americans in the semifinals to reach their first Grand Slam final.